 The agreement with Republican governor Rick Snyder’s administration anticipates the excavation of a shared “utility corridor” through bedrock 100ft (30m) below the lake.
-The project is expected to take 7 to 10 years and cost in the region of $500 million.
+The project is expected to take five years and cost in the region of $500 million.

 The agreement will eventually eliminate “nearly every risk” of an oil leak into the Straits, Snyder said, while allowing for multiple utilities to share the tunnel, “better connecting our peninsulas, improving energy security and supporting economic development.”